Perspective | Times are tough for lovers of vintage cameras. One was just pulled from a plane.

 According to the New York Daily News, a woman seated near the man on the American Airlines flight saw him scrolling on his phone through photos and videos of old cameras.

-“She thought he was looking up bombmaking instructions, and when the man pulled out his own camera and adjusted it she was convinced he was setting a timer on a detonator, sources said,” the Daily News reported.
+“She thought he was looking up bomb-making instructions, and when the man pulled out his own camera and adjusted it she was convinced he was setting a timer on a detonator, sources said,” the Daily News reported.

 Said David: “That cracked me up.
 That’s what every terrorist would do: Open their laptop to look at pictures of bombs before setting their bomb off.”